annotorious/annotorious-website/src/content/docs/api-reference/image-annotator.md

 const tools = anno.listDrawingTools();
 ```

-Returns a list of the available drawing tools, including those from registered drawing tool plugins.
+Returns a list of the available drawing tool names.
+By default, this method will return `['rectangle', 'polygon']`.
+Additional tools may be available through plugins.

-Returns: __string[]__
+__Returns:__ Array\<string>

 ### redo